SFDO-Tooling/MetaCI/CONTRIBUTING.rst

 You should see something like the following:

-To get docker please visit: https://docs.docker.com/v17.09/compose/install/ and follow the installation instructions to download docker-compose if needed:
+To download and install docker-compose please visit: https://docs.docker.com/v17.09/compose/install/ and follow the installation instructions to download docker-compose if needed:
 To verify you have successfully installed docker type: